 - Palpate for tenderness and masses:

 - Posterior in the midline.

-- Supraclavicular - cervical rib (see separate article Cervical Ribs and Thoracic Outlet Syndrome), lymph glands, tumours.
+- Supraclavicular - cervical rib (see the separate Cervical Ribs and Thoracic Outlet Syndrome article), lymph glands, tumours.

 - Anterior - including thyroid examination.